dgiese/dustcloud/README.md

 ### Is Dustcloud breaking the HTTPS connection / any SSL connection?
 No, dustcloud requires the symmetric key (extracted from /mnt/default/device.conf) to decrypt the AES connection to the cloud.
 The same key is used to encrypt the forwarded messages to the cloud.
 Note: I personally think that Xiaomis approach of device's unique AES key solves a lot of cloud problems: authentication, integrity (over hmac) and confidentiality.
+### Can i use the vacuum without connecting to any Wifi?
+Sure, however set a password to protect the Wifi AP of your vacuum robot.
+Edit the file /opt/rockrobo/wlan/wifi_start.sh and change this CMD="create_ap -c $channel -n wlan0 -g 192.168.8.1 $ssid_ap --daemon" to CMD="create_ap -c $channel -n wlan0 -g 192.168.8.1 $ssid_ap YourWPApassword --daemon".
+Then your unprovisioned vacuum has a protected Wifi and you are still able to connect (if you do not lose the password).
 ### Is there a risk that Xiaomi do a force update and disable the root?
 Technically there is, but i do not believe so.
 In any case you can disable updates (yours and Xiaomi's) by renaming the ccrypt command.
 See [disable-UPDATES.md](https://github.com/dgiese/dustcloud/blob/master/disable-UPDATES.md) for additional information.
 ### Will you publish rooting methods for other devices (like other vacuums, smarthome-devices, etc)?